 Adults don’t get feedback often enough because others think that feedback may be humiliating and hence may offend you.
 Children, in contrast, get corrected by their teachers and family members more often.
 More corrections means faster improvements.
 Isn’t it?

 Children, especially young, live the language without hesitation and fear.
-If adults can follow this, they’ll plug one big missing piece in their language learning.
+That’s one big advantage children have over adults, which isn’t difficult to bridge.
+If adults can follow children on this, they’ll plug one big missing piece in their language learning.

 Steve Kaufmann, who seems to be in his seventies (he graduated in 1966), speaks 17 languages and he is still learning.